 Some of the stories above may have unfairly painted easyJet in a negative light.
-To remind you that easyJet is one of the world's leading airlines for a reason, here are some advantages to flying with the low-cost carrier:
+As a reminder, easyJet is one of the world's leading airlines for a reason.
+What follows are some advantages of flying with the low-cost carrier:

 - easyJet is a great airline for passengers travelling for business as well as leisure.
 The airline was awarded the Best Short-Haul Airline at the 2018 Business Travel Awards, retaining its title from the previous year.
 Clearly, they are doing something right!

 - easyJet also rewards its loyal customers by inviting them to become members of their flight club (not to be confused with their fight club, which I shouldn’t talk about).
 Advantages of being a member of the flight club include better rates, free cancellations, free passenger name changes and many more.

 We hope you enjoyed finding out more about easyJet!
 Despite the airline's efficiency and professional experience, many passengers who fly with easyJet are still being delayed (recall that over 20'000 flights were delayed between January and March).